 Why Outlets and Lights Lost Power

 How Can I find out why my lights and outlets do not work?
-How to Discover Why Outlets and Lights Have Lost Power.
+How to Troubleshoot Why Outlets and Lights Have Lost Power.

 Outlets and Lights Lost Power

 - I’m working on a ranch style house built in the 60’s.

 - A group of outlets and overhead lights have lost power but other lights and outlets on the same breaker are working.

 - There is not a GFI plug and I’ve tried to trip the breaker by individually loading each outlet or switch.
 No luck.

 - Is there any way to trace the problem without crawling through the attic and checking each junction box?

 This electrical wiring question came from: Gordie, a Handyman from Coarsegold, California.